datanav/docs/training/050_microservices/030_Novice.rst

 Interaction & triggers
 ######################

-Interacting with a microservice in a Sesam node means in practice creating a system of the type ``system:microservice``.
+Interacting with a microservice in a Sesam node means in practice creating a system of the type ``"system:microservice"``.
 This tells Sesam that the system is in reality a microservice hosted in Docker.
 An example of such a system can be seen below:

 .. code-block:: json